Root-Races and Life-Waves

 O. T. — A chela is one who is dominated by something greater than himself, the innermost part of his being, the Master, and whose faith and devotion are so unswerving that in spite of personal shortcomings, this Master can infill his mind with a vision of universal truth and guide it to the Teacher in possession of this very truth.

 A. B. C. — The characteristic which distinguishes the chela from other men is the flame of pure impersonal love burning in his heart.
 As the dominant characteristic of the Master of Compassion is the spirit of divine harmony and compassion, so it is by the similitude to the Master that a man becomes a chela.
-It is this similitude by which the disciple is recognised and drawn to the Master.
+It is this similitude by which the disciple is recognized and drawn to the Master.
 It is kinship of spirit.

 L. R. — A chela is one whose great hunger for Truth makes him willing to pay the price of his personal self that he may become the Truth.
 This would include all degrees of chelaship and all the virtues required for it.